 Greek Chinese Food for Breakfast

+Here's a Greek cooking up a Chinese dish.
 I suppose, officially, this might be called fusion cuisine, but I'm just using up vegetables that may expire soon and making breakfast.
 What am I talking about?
 Read on.

 I am not Chinese, so I don't pretend that I'm an authority.
-According to my Chinese friend, Sunny, the regional cuisine of her native country varies so much that even she is only cooking the food of her region of China.
+I'm Greek, but according to my Chinese friend, Sunny, the regional cuisine of her native country varies so much that even she is only cooking the food of her region of China.
 She has been kind enough to show me the proper way to do a Hot Pot, shrimp dumplings and scallion pancakes.
 I also follow blogs and read cookbooks, so I'm always looking for authentic recipes from China and other countries and cultures.
 In other words, I'm paying attention.

 One of the easiest things to cook in the traditional Chinese way is any type of green vegetable stir-fried with garlic and oil.
 Add a bit of soy sauce or oyster sauce at the end, and there's dinner.
 I have my own version of this.
 Here's how it goes: